 Clinical Relevance

-These changes in brain network dynamics are why TMS has become an effective treatment for treatment-resistant depression (TRD), providing relief to individuals who haven’t responded well to medication or therapy.
-By modulating activity in these key brain networks, TMS helps restore normal functioning and alleviates depressive symptoms in many patients.
+These changes in brain network dynamics are why TMS has become an effective treatment (TRD), providing relief to individuals who haven’t responded well to medication or therapy.